Darcyddx/Active-Vision/Documentation/Scrum/March/17_March.md

 - Compiled TensorFlow Lite the priority order of Delegate (CPU to GPU, NPU), and tried to use in the project.
 TFLiteHelpers DelegateType [] [] delegatePriorityOrder dynamically loaded.
 ## What am I doing next?
 - The influence of image scaling and NormalizeOp on the accuracy of inference results in image preprocessing is studied.

+### Zhiyuan Lu

+## What have I done?

+- Read Pytorch and Tensorflow sample code for knowlede distillation
+- Construct the student model (ResNet18+Unet) for TrackNet

+## What am I doing next?

+- Implement Tensorflow code for knowledge distillation based on TrackNetV2